-- (iii) the Academy Board's response admits violations of the Contract or Applicable Law which the CSO Director deems cannot be remedied or cannot be remedied in an appropriate period of time, or for which the CSO Director determines that a Plan of Correction cannot be formulated; - (iv) the Academy Board's response contains denials that are not supported by sufficient documentation or other evidence showing compliance with the Contract or Applicable Law; - (v) the Academy Board has not complied with part or all of a Plan of Correction established in Section 10.6(c); - (vi) the Academy Board has engaged in actions that jeopardize the financial or educational integrity of the Academy; or - (vii) the Academy Board has been issued multiple or repeated Notices of Intent to Revoke.
+- (iv) the Academy Board's response contains denials that are not supported by sufficient documentation or other evidence showing compliance with the Contract or Applicable Law; - (v) the Academy Board has not complied with part or all of a Plan of Correction established in Section 10.7(c); - (vi) the Academy Board has engaged in actions that jeopardize the financial or educational integrity of the Academy; or - (vii) the Academy Board has been issued multiple or repeated Notices of Intent to Revoke.

-The CSO Director shall send a copy of the request for revocation hearing to the Academy Board at the same time the request is sent to the Hearing Panel.
+The Charter Schools Office Director shall send a copy of the request for revocation hearing to the Academy Board at the same time the request is sent to the Hearing Panel.
 The request for revocation shall identify the reasons for revoking the Contract.

-Hearing before College Charter Schools Hearing Panel, Within thirty (30) (f) days of receipt of a request for revocation hearing, the Hearing Panel shall convene a revocation hearing.
+- Hearing before the College Charter Schools Hearing Panel.
+Within thirty (30) days of receipt of a request for revocation hearing, the Hearing Panel shall convene a revocation hearing.
 The Hearing Panel shall provide a copy of the notice of hearing to the Charter Schools Office and the Academy Board at least ten (10) days before the hearing.
-The purpose of the Hearing Panel is to gather facts surrounding the CSO Director's request for Contract revocation, and to make a recommendation to the College Board on whether the Contract should be revoked.
-The revocation hearing shall be held at a location, date and time as determined by the CSO Director and shall not last more than three hours.
-The hearing shall be transcribed by a court reporter and the cost of the court reporter shall be divided equally between the College and the Academy.
-The CSO Director or his or her designee, and the Academy Board or its designee, shall each have equal time to make their presentation to the Hearing Panel.
+The purpose of the Hearing Panel is to gather facts surrounding the Charter Schools Office Director's request for Contract revocation, and to make a recommendation to the College Board on whether the Contract should be revoked.
+The revocation hearing shall be held at a location, date and time as determined by the Charter Schools Office Director and shall not last more than three hours.
+The hearing shall be transcribed and the cost shall be divided equally between the College and the Academy.
+The Charter Schools Office Director or his or her designee, and the Academy Board or its designee, shall each have equal time to make their presentation to the Hearing Panel.
 Although each party is permitted to submit affidavits and exhibits in support of their positions, the Hearing Panel will not hear testimony from any witnesses for either side.
-The Hearing Panel may, however, question the CSO Director and the Academy Board.
+The Hearing Panel may, however, question the Charter Schools Office Director and the Academy Board.
 Within thirty (30) days of the revocation hearing, the Hearing Panel shall make a recommendation to the College Board concerning the revocation of the Contract.
 For good cause, the Hearing Panel may extend any time deadline set forth in this subsection.
-A copy of the Hearing Panel's recommendation shall be provided to the Charter Schools Office and the Academy Board at the same time that the recommendation is sent to the College Board.

-- (g) College Board Decision.
-If the Hearing Panel's recommendation is submitted to the College Board at least fourteen (14) days before the College Board's next formal session, the College Board shall consider the Hearing Panel's recommendation at its next formal session and vote on whether to revoke the Contract.
+A copy of the Hearing Panel's recommendation shall be provided to the Charter Schools Office and the Academy Board at the same time that the recommendation is sent to the College Board. - (g) College Board Decision.
+If the Hearing Panel's recommendation is submitted to the College Board at least fourteen (14) days before the College Board's next regular meeting, the College Board shall consider the Hearing Panel's recommendation at its next regular meeting and vote on whether to revoke the Contract.
 The College Board reserves the right to modify, reject or approve all or any part of the Hearing Panel's recommendation.
 The College Board shall have available to it copies of the Hearing Panel's recommendation and the transcript from the hearing.
-The College Board may waive the fourteen (14) day submission requirement or hold a special formal session to consider the Hearing Panel's recommendation.
-A copy of the College Board's decision shall be provided to the Charter Schools Office, the Academy Board and the Michigan Department of Education. - (h) Effective Date of Revocation.
-If the College Board votes to revoke the Contract, the revocation shall be effective on the date of the College Board's act of revocation, or at a later date as determined by the College Board. - (i) Disposition of State School Aid Funds, Notwithstanding any other provision of the Contract, any state school aid funds received by the College Board after a recommendation is made by the Hearing Panel to revoke the Contract, or a decision by the College Board to revoke the Contract, may be withheld by the College Board or returned to the Michigan Department of Treasury upon request.
+The College Board may waive the fourteen (14) day submission requirement or hold a special board meeting to consider the Hearing Panel's recommendation.
+A copy of the College Board's decision shall be provided to the Charter Schools Office, the Academy Board and the Michigan Department of Education.